-The thing about money is that once you have a ballpark of how much you are spending, it tends to get less scary.
+The thing about expenses is that once you have a ballpark of how much you’ll be spending, it tends to get less scary.
 You might even start enjoying yourself, doing the things you love.

-Now, having this information is going to be a lot more beneficial than you probably think.
-It will serve as a guide for your plans.
-It would help you determine how fast you want your business to grow, how many subscribers you might consider taking at every given time, e.t.c.
+Let this information serve as a guide for your plans.
+It can help you determine how fast you want your business to grow, how many members you might consider taking at every given time, etc.

 Let us start with the biggest expense you might have to make and that is rent.
 Of course, you have to get a space or a piece of real estate.
 This is necessary unless you are considering an outdoor gym.

 Now when you are looking for a place to rent, there are a few things that you should consider.
 The building itself should have a high ceiling and enough space for your members.

 You should also consider the location.
 It should be situated at an easily accessible location with a good road network and not a lot of competition.
 Now you should realize the better the location, the more expensive it might be.
 So you calculate the approximate amount of space you might need.
 Remember to take into account the number of members you can take at the moment.
 Then find the right location and calculate the cost of running a gym in that location.

 There is a need to estimate the amount of money you’d spend on energy and gas.
 The mistakes most people make is to think that this is a negligible aspect of running the business.
 But they add up.
 If not taken into consideration when making a budget, they might create a hitch in your plans.
 A good rule of thumb is to budget $3-4 per square foot of space per year of use.
 So if we are working with 2500 square feet of space that would be amounting to $7500-10,000 per year.
 Divide this by 12 and you have the amount to budget for utility each month.

 This is an aspect you cannot afford to scrimp on.
 The gym is nothing without equipment.
 So you need to consider making an appropriate investment in this area.